COVID-19 coronavirus: how to self-isolate

 You will have heard in public health announcements and in the media that some people have had mild COVID-19 infections, and others moderate, severe or critical.

-Yet, when you look up the symptoms, you are told to expect a cough and a temperature.
+Yet, when you look up the symptoms, you are told to expect a cough, a temperature and a loss of (or change to) your sense of smell and/or taste.
 How bad a cough is a mild case?
 How much of a temperature is severe?

 Each of these 'levels' of illness is considerably less common than the previous one (so severe is less common than moderate, which is less common than mild and so on).